Protect Asylum to Protect Lives

 URGENT: Speak Up to Save Asylum!

-The Trump Administration has proposed an alarming new rule, exploiting pandemic fears and weaponizing specious public health claims against immigrant women and others seeking refuge in the United States.
+The Trump administration has weaponized the COVID-19 pandemic against immigrant women and others seeking refuge in the United States.

 The Center for Gender & Refugee Studies protects the fundamental